 OPTIONS WITHIN THIRTY-FIVE (35) MILES OF THE EMPLOYEE’S CURRENT WORK LOCATION:

-Bump the least senior employee in an equal or lower class or class option in which the employee previously served.
+Bump the least senior employee in an equal or lower class in which the employee previously served and for which the employee is determined by the Employer to be qualified.

-Accept a vacancy in a lower class or class option in which the employee previously served or for which the employee is determined to be qualified by the Employer.
+Accept a vacancy in a lower class for which the employee is determined to be qualified by the Employer.

-Bump any employee on a temporary appointment in the same class who has more than thirty (30) calendar days remaining on such temporary appointment.
+Bump any employee in a temporary appointment in a position for which the employee is determined to be qualified by the Employer in the same class who has more than thirty (30) calendar days remaining on such temporary appointment.
 The temporary employee so bumped shall be separated.

-For unlimited full-time employees, bump the least senior employee or accept a vacancy in the same class in the unlimited part-time employment condition.
+For unlimited full-time employees, bump the least senior employee in a position for which the employee is determined to be qualified by the Employer or accept a vacancy in the same class in a position for which the employee is determined to be qualified by the Employer in the unlimited part-time employment condition.

-For unlimited part-time employees, bump the least senior employee or accept a vacancy in the same class in the unlimited full-time employment condition.
+For unlimited part-time employees, bump the least senior employee in a position for which the employee is determined to be qualified by the Employer or accept a vacancy in the same class in a position for which the employee is determined to be qualified by the Employer in the unlimited full-time employment condition.

 OPTIONS MORE THAN THIRTY-FIVE (35) MILES FROM THE EMPLOYEE’S CURRENT WORK LOCATION:

-Accept a vacancy in the same or an equal or lower class or class option in which the employee previously served or for which the employee is determined to be qualified by the Employer.
+Accept a vacancy in the same or an equal or lower class for which the employee is determined to be qualified by the Employer.

-Bump the least senior employee in the same or an equal or lower class or class option in which the employee previously served.
+Bump the least senior employee in the same or an equal or lower class in which the employee previously served and for which the employee is determined to be qualified by the Employer.

 If none of these options are available, the employee shall be laid off…